rgtcode/Bayesian-Classifier/README.md

-## Bayesian Classiﬁer
+# Bayesian Classiﬁer
-We are building  Bayesian classifiers for the datasets the given dataset. .
+We are building  Bayesian classifiers for the datasets the given dataset in matlab. .

 Bayesian Classifiers: Builds Bayesian models using the given dataset for the given case numbers.